-If you’re an avid coffee drinker (and if you’re here, we’re guessing you are), you probably know coffee comes from a plant.
-The seed of a cherry, coffee beans provide an incredible array of aromas and flavors that can vary based on where the coffee is grown, how it was processed, or how it was brewed.
+If you’re an avid coffee lover (and if you’re here, we’re guessing you are), you probably know coffee comes from a plant.
+As the seeds of a cherry, coffee beans provide an incredible array of aromas and flavors that can vary based on where the coffee is grown, how it was processed, or how it was brewed.
 The coffee taste you experience is directly due to decisions and conditions a coffee bean went through before it was poured into your mug.

 But let’s go even further back than the brewing method, further back than where a coffee tree is grown, and examine the genetic makeup of a coffee bean.
 Like other agricultural products — think apples or cabbage or pears—there are several varieties of coffee, or different genetic species under the general umbrella of coffee.
 All the varieties you’re used to seeing on coffee bags, like bourbon, typica, catimor, etc…all come from two distinct genetic families of coffee: the arabica coffee bean and robusta coffee bean.